bennygithubwarrior/bennygithubwarrior/README.md

 Overview
 -

-This github is our foundation for our AI assignment, showcasing contributions from various team members.
+This github is our foundation for our AI assignment.
-It includes implementations of informed search algorithms (Greedy Best-First & A* Search) for maze-solving, and Simulated Annealing for optimizing the Traveling Salesperson Problem (TSP).
+It includes implementations of informed search algorithms (Greedy Best-First & A* Search) for maze-solving, Simulated Annealing for optimizing the Traveling Salesperson Problem (TSP) and
 The repo tracks our contributions to the project.